Jatudrei/Compuskills-2018/software-development/unit-1-reqs/lesson-2-ux-design-principles.md

   - In a UI, affordances might be double clicking for more information, mousing over, or right clicking
 - Signifiers
   - Artificially "highlight" an affordance to a user
-  - Example: glass doors have a handle to signify where you should push
+  - Example: glass doors have a metal panel to signify "push"
   - If you have too many, it just becomes noise
   - One option: use "just in time" signifiers which show up just as the user might want to use them
 - "False" Signifiers